jonnonz1/nz-statute-book/acts/public/1992/public-and-community-housing-management-act-1992.md

   (b) as a consequence of the deprivation, an income-related rent of any HNZ housing in respect of which the person is an applicable person is (or but for this section would be) lower than it would otherwise be,—
 (2) Subsection (1) overrides sections 46(1) and 52.
 (3) In this section,—
-  - **income** does not include any amount that an applicable person might be considered to derive from any impairment lump sum under Schedule 1 of the Injury Prevention, Rehabilitation, and Compensation Act 2001 or lump sum payment of an independence allowance under Part 13 or Part 4 of Schedule 1 of the Accident Insurance Act 1998 received by the person on or after the date on which this subsection comes into force for the period of 12 months following the receipt of that payment
+  - **income** does not include any amount that an applicable person might be considered to derive from any impairment lump sum under Schedule 1 of the Accident Compensation Act 2001 or lump sum payment of an independence allowance under Part 13 or Part 4 of Schedule 1 of the Accident Insurance Act 1998 received by the person on or after the date on which this subsection comes into force for the period of 12 months following the receipt of that payment
   - **property** does not include any such impairment lump sum or a lump sum payment of an independence allowance received by an applicable person for the period of 12 months following the receipt of that payment.

 **Estimating weekly income, and regulations for purposes of calculation mechanism**